leftsl/FAMR-Net/README.md

 # Usage
 You can directly reference each module.
 If you are prompted that a component is missing, you can use PIP3 to install it.
+This is written in the paddlepaddle framework.
+The address is:[https://www.paddlepaddle.org.cn/](https://www.paddlepaddle.org.cn/)Compared with pytorch, its operation is simpler.
+Although there are relatively few users, the various APIs it provides are designed to be more intuitive and easy to use.